grycap/oscar/docs/local-testing.md

 helm install minio minio/minio --namespace minio --set rootUser=minio,rootPassword=<MINIO_PASSWORD>,service.type=NodePort,service.nodePort=30300,consoleService.type=NodePort,consoleService.nodePort=30301,mode=standalone,resources.requests.memory=512Mi,environment.MINIO_BROWSER_REDIRECT_URL=http://localhost:30301 --create-namespace
 ```

-*Note that the deployment has been configured to use the accessKey `minio` and the specified password as secretKey.
-The NodePort service type has been used in order to allow access from `http://localhost:30300`*
+*Note that the deployment has been configured to use the rootUser `minio` and the specified password as rootPassword.
+The NodePort service type has been used in order to allow access from `http://localhost:30300` (API) and `http://localhost:30301` (Console).*

 ### Deploy NFS server provisioner